luyadev/luya/docs/guide/app-queue.md

 ### Realtime Listen

-Since version 2.0.4 the native implementation of the [Yii Queue](https://github.com/yiisoft/yii2-queue) is bootstraped and you might run all the commands from the original component.
-The most common use case to process the queue in realtime, therfore the `queue/listen` command is used.
+Since version 2.0.4 the native implementation of the [Yii Queue](https://github.com/yiisoft/yii2-queue) is bootstraped, therefore you might run all the commands from the original component.
+The most common use case is to process the queue in realtime, therfore the `queue/listen` command is used:

 ```sh
 ./vendor/bin/luya queue/listen --verbose=1